Notifications Customization

 - Always configure a trusted domain to avoid spam filtering

-- Use recognizable sender names (e.g., "IT Team", "Security Team")
+- Use recognizable sender names (for example, "IT Team", "Security Team")

 Example use cases